JuliaJur/JuliaJur/README.md

 - 👋 Hi, I’m @JuliaJur
 - 👀 I’m interested in painting and concrete products.
 - 🌱 I’m currently learning to be a software tester
-- 💞️ I’m looking to collaborate for cooperation in testing
+- 💞️ I am looking for cooperation in testing
 - 📫 How to reach me yuliyayurevich25@gmail.com

 <!---